 The ICFF 2017 fair in New York City just closed its doors a few days ago, we take a look at our highlights in innovative and extraordinary lighting design.

-For the four-day duration of the fair the latest in contemporary furniture, seating, carpet and flooring, lighting, outdoor furniture and much more was presented at approximately 15,300 square meters of the Javits Center with more than 700 international exhibitors.
+For the four-day duration of the fair the latest in contemporary furniture, seating, carpet and flooring, lighting, outdoor furniture and much more was presented at approximately 15,300 square meters of the Javits Center with more than 35,000 international visitors.
 This remarkable number of exhibitors provides an incomparable opportunity to see a wide, yet focused selection of original and innovative designs under one roof.

 Christo Logan from “Two Parts” fascinated us with his ceramic lamps.